How are these 14 innovative retailers tackling omnichannel?

 A recent Harvard Business Review survey found that 73% of today’s buyers use multiple channels to search and spend.
 So when all these channels are connected and play to their respective strengths, omnichannel retailing really pays off.

-Here are 14 retailers doing fantastic things in the fast-paced world of omnichannel retail:
+Here are 14 retailers doing fantastic things in the fast-paced world of omnichannel commerce:

 Alibaba, an ecommerce giant, runs this pioneering new grocery chain in China.